loiclizzy/python-hpc/README.md

 [virtual](https://www.virtualbox.org/wiki/Downloads)) Linux machine.
 Of course, if you can't or don't want to use Linux, come with your computer on Windows or macOS.
+We offer a linux virtual machine ready to use (via virtualbox 6.X) for training.
+It can be downloaded [here](https://filesender.renater.fr/?s=download&token=62c5f530-7def-8c32-4e3c-d205299a5201)

 #### Install Python and utilities